alexdapunt/mailas-blog/content/post/peru.md

 ### Day 14-15-16 Peruvian Amazon forest

-Book a lounge in one of the many tribal villages in the forest and enjoy life in the jungle
+Book a lounge in one of the many tribal villages in the forest and enjoy life in the jungle.
+We found an amazing [https://abnb.me/EWIf3J4dksb](https://abnb.me/EWIf3J4dksb "Airbnb") with a local family in the middle of the jungle, only reachable waking 1h

 ![](/images/jose-angel-rios-avu73-irvwu-unsplash.jpg)

 **Note**

-Drop me a message if you are interested to get in touch with a Shaman
+Drop me a message if you are interested to get in touch with a Shaman for trying some of the aborigine rituals

 ### Day 17 Lima

-Go back to Lima to catch the return flight and maybe take some time to explore the area you missed in the first day
+Go back to Lima to catch the return flight and maybe take some time to explore the highlight you missed in the first day

 ![](/images/willian-justen-de-vasconcellos-mzkeirbstv4-unsplash.jpg)

-Note
+**Note**

 Try the Nikkei food is a delicious combination of both Japanese and Peruvian ingredients – a cooking style which dates back to the turn of the century -and has influenced chefs everywhere.

 ### Other Recommendations

-* You can follow my Goole maps with places to see and restaurants saved
+* You can follow my [https://www.google.com/maps/placelists/list/RmhzdUEzT5OckD1M7YQv4Q](https://www.google.com/maps/placelists/list/RmhzdUEzT5OckD1M7YQv4Q "Google Maps") with places to see and restaurants
 * If you are planning to do the inca trail trek I can only recommend Miguel and his team: [https://www.cuscojourneys.com/](https://www.cuscojourneys.com/ "https://www.cuscojourneys.com/")
-* Booking affiliate link
 * Try to go easy on the altitude and avoid flying directly to Cuzsco from Lima, you will feel it.
 * You can buy bus tickets directly at the different bus stations, the most recommended companies for tourists are cruzdelsur and Civa I travelled with several unknown companies and never felt unsafe, but you can notice a higher quality in CruzDelSur buses
 * Drink as many Pisco Sour as you can
-* If you only want to go to Machuu Pichuu and avoid the trek, buy your tickets in advance on the official website, making sure to buy the right path, the famous photo point from the top is on path 3.
+* If you only want to go to Machuu Pichuu and avoid the trek, buy your tickets in advance on the official website, making sure to buy the right path, the famous photo point from the top is on the path 3.
 * To travel lighter, you can keep booked your hotel room or ask the hotel in Cusco to keep your luggage when on your way to the Inca Trail or Machu Picchu

 ##